 A fundamental course in understanding computer science concepts including: hardware, computer systems and the major components/architecture, data representation, number systems, operating systems, differences in programming languages, the internet, security systems, ethics, and networking concepts.
-Prerequisite: CS 091 or exemption from CS 091.
-This course may not be taken concurrently with EN 090.
+Prerequisite: This course may not be taken concurrently with EN 095.
 Credit, 3 hours.